DevCycleHQ/devcycle-docs/docs/best-practices/serverless/azure.md

 ### Setting up the feature on DevCycle Dashboard

-Before setting up your Google Cloud function, we will set up three Features on the DevCycle dashboard of three different types: `campaign-switch` (Boolean), `campaign-details` (JSON), `dec-campaign-proposed-name`(String).
+Before setting up your Azure function, we will set up three Features on the DevCycle dashboard of three different types: `campaign-switch` (Boolean), `campaign-details` (JSON), `dec-campaign-proposed-name`(String).

 To set the feature flags, make sure you have a DevCycle account [https://devcycle.com/](https://devcycle.com/).